Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

-The first time I came across an aloe vera plant was when a boyfriend offered it as a treatment for my sunburn.
-He was very sweet since he did spend the whole day with me at the lake and felt responsible for my painful state.
-In all, I felt a great deal of relief and loved the attention I was getting from my boyfriend.
-My interest was piqued, and I researched and discovered aloe vera is not just for sunburns.
-The unassuming plant is a natural healing agent and has a lengthy list of historical references for medicinal purposes.
+The first time I came across an aloe vera plant was when my boyfriend offered it treatment for my sunburn.
+He spent the whole day with me at the lake and felt responsible for my painful state.
+He sweetly rubbed the aloe vera gel on my body.

 In 1935, the aloe plant was extremely victorious in remedying skin lesions produced by X-rays.

 Gel From The Plant